maja-jablonska/ColorPy/README.md

 More documentation is currently at http://markkness.net/colorpy/ColorPy.html.

+## Python compatibility

+ColorPy targets Python 3.8+ and is tested with modern interpreters up to Python 3.12.

 <p align="center">
 <img border="0" src="http://markkness.net/colorpy/VisibleSpectrum.png"><br>
 A taste of the plots that ColorPy can create: RGB values for the pure spectral lines.